Xerxemi/auto-MBW-rt/README.md

 - You may see ["Warning: training sequential model failed.
 Performing random iteration instead."](https://github.com/SimonBlanke/Gradient-Free-Optimizers/blob/master/gradient_free_optimizers/optimizers/smb_opt/smbo.py#L153) It means that the optimizer has nothing to initialize but pure random.
 Ignore this if you're going to start from random weights.

 4. See `csv/history/*/*.csv` for results.
-Also see `models/Stable-diffusion/*.test-23110502.recipe.txt` for a formatted receipe.
+Also see `models/Stable-diffusion/*.test-23110502.recipe.txt` for a formatted recipe.

 ## If you encounter errors